-The natural resources element of the Southern Frederick Area Plan should directly correlate to the Natural Resources chapter of the 2030 Comprehensive Plan.

-To that end, Frederick County should focus on the creation of greenways, stream valley parks and stream buffers around waterways.
+The natural resources element of the Southern Frederick Area Plan should directly correlate to the Natural Resources chapter of the Comprehensive Plan.
+To that end, Frederick County should focus on the creation of greenways, stream valley parks, and stream buffers around waterways.
 Shared use trails should be constructed that connect these features to other public facilities.
-Consideration should be given to creating linear parks with shared use trails along major streams, particularly the Opequon Creek, with buffering vegetation appropriate for preventing erosion, filtering pollutants, and providing wildlife habitat.
+Consideration should also be given to creating linear parks with shared use trails along major streams, particularly the Opequon Creek, with buffering vegetation appropriate for preventing erosion, filtering pollutants, and providing wildlife habitat.

+Recommendations from the Natural Resources Committee are:
-Shared use trails should provide connections to other shared use trails as well as other public facilities in the study area.

-New construction within the study area should take into account the natural resources located on and around their property.

-Ensure that when new developments are planned, connectivity of greenways is included through the project.

-Preserve and maintain existing natural wetlands, woodlands, and grasslands to the maximum feasible extent to provide wildlife habitats for animals and plants.
-Buffer wetlands and creeks using latest water management principles to promote environmental protection of those localities, stabilize stream banks, and promote such protective steps during residential development throughout the South Frederick County area.

-All types of urban open spaces like greenways, squares, plazas, urban parks, playgrounds and street medians should be considered as part of urban development planning and implemented wherever reasonable.

-Ensure that storm water is managed in accordance with the County's Erosion and Sediment Control Ordinance and Virginia's storm water Requirements, and work to implement Low Impact Development (LID) measures where appropriate.

-Provide for best storm water management practices at urban centers, residential developments, and industrial areas to facilitate environmental protection.

-Protect floodplains and steep slopes from unsuitable uses and recognize their value for storm water management and ecological functions.
+- Shared use trails should provide connections to other shared use trails as well as other public facilities in the study area. - New construction within the study area should take into account the natural resources located on and around their property.
+The County should ensure that when new developments are planned, that connectivity of greenways is included through the project. - Preserve and maintain existing natural wetlands, woodlands, and grasslands to the maximum feasible extent to provide wildlife habitats for animals and plants.
+Buffer wetlands and creeks using latest water management principles to promote environmental protection of those localities, stabilize stream banks, and promote such protective steps during residential development throughout the South Frederick area. - All types of urban open spaces like greenways, squares, plazas, urban parks, playgrounds, and street medians should be considered as part of urban development planning and implemented wherever reasonable. - Ensure that stormwater is managed in accordance with the County's Erosion and Sediment Control Ordinance and Virginia's storm water Requirements, and work to implement Low Impact Development (LID) measures where appropriate. - Provide for best storm water management practices at urban centers, residential developments, and industrial areas to facilitate environmental protection. - Protect floodplains and steep slopes from unsuitable uses and recognize their value for stormwater management and ecological functions.

-Ensure that with new development, people and wildlife are protected from unhealthy levels of noise and light.
+• Ensure that with new development, people and wildlife are protected from unhealthy levels of noise and light.